Annex 5.1 - Specificities for associations

 Whatever the choice, two preliminary modules are recommended

-Tool conformity: criterion C1
+Tool compliance: criterion C1

-ℹ️ Criterion C1: The Bilan Carbone® is carried out with ABC tools (Bilan Carbone® software or spreadsheet) or, failing that, by a tool compliant with the Bilan Carbone® method.
+ℹ️ Criterion C1: The Bilan Carbone® is carried out with the ABC tools (Bilan Carbone® software or spreadsheet) or, failing that, by a tool compliant with the Bilan Carbone® method.
 More details here.

 Specificities and recommended adaptations for an association: